USD/CHF Weekly Outlook - ActionForex

-USD/CHF retreated to 0.7990 last week but recovered since then.
-Initial bias stays neutral this week first.
-Overall outlook is unchanged that price actions from 0.7828 are developing into a corrective pattern.
-On the upside, break of 0.8052 will bring stronger rise to 0.8101, and then 0.8123 resistance.
-On the downside, though, break of 0.7990 will extend the fall from 0.8101 towards 0.7877 support instead.
+USD/CHF fell to 0.7923 last week as range trading continued, but recovered since then.
+Initial bias is turned neutral this week first.
+Overall outlook is unchanged that corrective pattern from 0.7828 is still extending.
+On the downside, below 0.7923 will target 0.7877 support.
+On the upside, though, break of 0.7990 support turned resistance will bring stronger rebound towards 0.8084.

 In the long term picture, price action from 0.7065 (2011 low) are seen as a corrective pattern to the multi-decade down trend from 1.8305 (2000 high).
 It’s uncertain if the fall from 1.0342 is the second leg of the pattern, or resumption of the downtrend.
 But in either case, outlook will stay bearish as long as 0.8756 support turned resistance holds (2021 low).
 Retest of 0.7065 should be seen next.